RanjanRavi2398/Reference/README.md

 # Reference
-This is Reference book and Research Paper repo.Here,I have uploaded some good text book and research paper.
+This is Reference book and Research Paper repo.Here,I have collection some good  machine learning text book and research paper.
 I have also used this reference material for good understanding in my area of interest.